-I have a son who was homeschooled through 8th grade and then was forced into public school by his father as part of a custody battle.
+I have a son who was homeschooled through 8th grade and then was placed into public school by his father as part of a custody battle.
 We all survived the process; he graduated at the top of his public high school class.
-He is now an Echols Scholar at the University of Virginia double-majoring in Philosophy and Religious Studies with a minor in Bioethics.
+He recently graduated with honor from the University of Virginia.

 John & I have two children.
 We started our daughter in public school in VA, and it went well until she had a bad teacher with poor grammar in 1st grade.
 We asked the principal to move her to a different classroom, but she refused, so we decided to homeschool (homeschooling is a different process in VA – I think it was much easier there).
 When we moved to Alabama, we gave public school another try for the last few weeks of 1st grade.
 Although she had a fabulous teacher, I didn’t like the options for 2nd grade, so we decided to homeschool again.
 When our son started Kindergarten, we gave the public schools one last try.
-Our daughter was very fortunate to be in a combined 3rd/4th grade classroom and kept the same teacher for 2 years, but our son never fit in well with the whole public school concept.
+Our daughter was very fortunate to be in a combined 3rd/4th grade classroom and kept the same teacher for 2 years, but our son just did not fit in well with the whole public school concept.
 We’ve been homeschooling ever since.
 Although Auburn City Schools are generally very good, they do not believe in gifted education until 6th grade when students can start to take advanced math.
 We couldn’t wait that long to challenge our kids!
-Our daughter is now a student at the Alabama School of Math & Science in Mobile, our daughter is now a Lee scholarship student at Washington & Lee University where she is studying and doing research in Physics & Math.
+After graduating with an unweighted 4.0 from the Alabama School of Math & Science in Mobile, our daughter is now a Lee scholarship student at Washington & Lee University where she is studying and doing research in Physics & Math.
 Our son is a high school student who is dual-enrolled at the University of Alabama.
 He is interested in Computer Science.

 Nancy's contact information: